← Guides

 The judicious integration of these techniques will not only improve the loading speed of your Shopify pages but also optimize your CRO strategy by reducing the bounce rate and potentially increasing the number of conversions made on your site.

-Shopify page speed audit: a key step for Conversion Rate Optimization (CRO)
+Page speed audit on Shopify: a key step for Conversion Rate Optimization (CRO)

 You are browsing an online store, ready to discover the products that interest you.
 You click on a link, but the page takes time to load.
 What do you do?
 The answer is obvious: you leave the site.
 This reaction is common among users and highlights the crucial importance of a page speed audit to optimize your conversion rate on Shopify.

-The speed audit constitutes a precise diagnosis that identifies bottlenecks slowing down your site.
-By meticulously analyzing each element, from JavaScript code to image optimization, this audit reveals technical aspects likely to significantly improve the user experience.
+A speed audit is a precise diagnostic that identifies bottlenecks slowing down your site.
+By meticulously analyzing each element, from JavaScript code to image optimization, this audit reveals technical aspects that can significantly improve user experience.

 Key elements of the audit